open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 * Once you complete the Step 3 you will have:
     * 1 Pull request made

-## Step 4 - BeLL-Apps and planet Tutorial
+## Step 4 - BeLL-Apps and Planet Tutorial

 There are 2 sections in this step: